GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/attribute.md

  AUXILIARY
  MAY ( customTest $ telephoneNumber $ mobile $ carLicense $ facsimileTelephoneNumber $ departmentNumber $ employeeType $ cn $ st $ manager $ street $ postOfficeBox $ employeeNumber $ preferredDeliveryMethod $ roomNumber $ secretary $ homePostalAddress $ l $ postalCode $ description $ title )
 ```
+!!!
+Warning
+    You cannot have line spaces between attributes of objectclasses.
+This will cause failure in schema.

  - Restart OpenDJ with `service opendj restart`

 This creates the attribute in the local LDAP server.